StankovicLab/Acoustic-Plotter/documentation.md

 ## ABRs

 In the main plot, the user sees the raw ABR traces.
 The lists on the left-hand side allows the user to select which mouse and which frequency to view.
-Note, frequencies may not be the same between mice, depending on what data was collected.
+Note, frequencies may not be the same between mice, depending on what data were collected.
 Details about the selected mouse are displayed on the bottom-left.

 To select a threshold, use the up and down arrows to select the appropriate level.
 When selected, press enter.
 Threshold is shown in red with suprathreshold ABRs appearing as solid lines and subthreshold ABRs appearing as dashed lines.